 Title I Pre-K

 Title I preschool programs in the Monroe County Community School Corporation (MCCSC) are free of charge.
-To qualify, children must live in the Arlington Heights, Fairview, Grandview, Highland Park, Summit, or Templeton school attendance areas.
 Free transportation on MCCSC school buses is provided to children who live in the attendance area where the preschool is located.
+Check with MCCSC on eligibility.
 Title I preschools follow the MCCSC school hours and calendar.

 Children must be also: